Causeway Coast and Glens Borough Council supports Recycle Week

-Recycle Week takes place from October 17th – 23rd and Causeway Coast and Glens Borough Council is encouraging all residents to make a difference through their recycling.
+Recycle Week continues until Sunday (October 23) and Causeway Coast and Glens Borough Council is encouraging all residents to make a difference through their recycling.

-Now in its 19th year, the Recycle Week "Let's Get Real" campaign will highlight why recycling is important in the battle against the climate emergency.
+Now in its 19th year, Recycle Week's 'Let's Get Real' campaign will highlight why recycling is important in the battle against the climate emergency.

 The Mayor, Councillor Ivor Wallace, said: “Causeway Coast and Glens Borough Council is committed to making it easier for our residents to re-use and recycle so we’re pleased to partner with Recycle Now to answer any questions you have about effective recycling.